 Car Insurance Discounts

-On average, you'll save about 18% total by bundling auto and homeowners insurance.
-And companies advertise savings of between 10% and 25% on car insurance if you have multiple cars on one policy, rather than insuring them separately.
+Many companies also advertise savings of between 10% and 25% on car insurance if you have more than one car on one policy, instead of covering them separately.

-Remember, a bigger percent discount isn't really what matters — it's how much you ultimately pay.
-If one insurer advertises a 30% discount off their standard rate, but their base rates are high, it might still be more expensive than a competing company with a smaller discount.
+Remember, a bigger discount isn't really what matters.
+It's how much you pay overall.
+If one company advertises a 30% discount off its standard rate, but its regular rates are high, it might still be more expensive than another company with a smaller discount but lower rates.

-These types of car insurance discounts reward drivers for their good driving habits.
-They make up a sizable chunk of consumer savings on car insurance.
-These are the most common discounts across insurance companies.
+Driver safety discounts reward drivers for their good driving habits.
+They can save you a lot on your car insurance and are the most common discounts across insurance companies.

 ---|---|---|---|